az-digital/arizona-bootstrap/site/docs/0.0/content/typography.md

 ### Alignment

 Use text utilities as needed to change the alignment of your blockquote.
+You can also add the `.blockquote-reverse` in combination with `.text-right` to right-align your blockquote and shift its border to the right.

 {% capture example %}
 <blockquote class="blockquote text-center">